Pier 39 - San Francisco

 Visit the Pier’s Aquarium of the Bay.
-It is home to over 20,000 local aquatic animals (featuring more than 200 different species), including jellyfish, sharks, bat rays, skate, giant sea bass, rock fish, anchovies, and river otters.
-Get an up-close view of these magnificent marine animals as you walk through 300-feet of crystal clear tunnels surrounded by sharks, bat rays, eels… and more.
+It is home to over 20,000 local aquatic animals.
+The aquarium features more than 200 different species, including jellyfish, sharks, bat rays, skate, giant sea bass, rock fish, anchovies, and river otters.
+Get an up-close view of these magnificent marine animals as you walk through 300-feet of crystal clear tunnels surrounded by sharks, bat rays, and eels.
 They’re so close, you can almost touch them!
 The Aquarium is open daily – Monday-Sunday at 11am-6pm (11am-3pm on Christmas Eve).
 Closed on Christmas Day.

 Enjoy San Francisco’s world-famous street performers – magicians, jugglers, mime artists and comedians.
 Daily outdoor shows are free to the public.
 Additional shows are scheduled in the evening during the Summer season.